Skip to main content

 Questions about institutional scholarships can be directed to scholarships@cgi.edu.

-Upon receiving application, the Scholarship Committee for this scholarship will review all applications on a rolling basis.
-The scholarship award is first come first serve.
-If an application is deemed acceptable by the Scholarship Committee, the committee will then notify the applicant via email.
-The review process can take around 2-3 weeks.
-If more than one application is deemed acceptable the monies will be split amongst awardees and may not match the requested amount.
+The grant award is first come first serve.
+If an application is deemed acceptable by the COO.
+The COO will then notify the student via email.
+The review process can take around 1-3 weeks.

-Explore external scholarship opportunities: https://cgi.edu/scholarships-external/
+Explore external scholarship opportunities.

 Testimonials